eXist-db/existdb-ansible-role/README.md

 there get installed at first startup.
 This can be overridden to pre-install a defined set of xar packages for each host.

-When upgrading or replacing a running exist DB (either by installing a newer or different archive, or switching install methods between source/archive installation), a backup gets created by default, and the data directory of the previous installation gets copied back into the new installation.
+When upgrading or replacing a running eXist-db (either by installing a newer or different archive, or switching install methods between source/archive installation), a backup gets created by default, and the data directory of the previous installation gets copied back into the new installation.
 This is